-He’s got his own agenda that he’d like to promote and that’s where the real battle comes in – and it WAS a battle.
-A lot of people talk about that to this day as one of the most physical battles, and it was.
+He’s got his own agenda that he’d like to promote, and that’s where the real battle comes in – and it WAS a battle.
+Many people talk about that to this day as one of the most physical battles, and it was.

 Blind as I am – you know, I wear pretty thick glasses, I can see [only] about to the end of my hand (laughs).
-I, of course, was close enough that I could see something was wrong, but until I saw him later, I didn’t really [realize the extent of it].
+Of course, I was close enough that I could see something was wrong, but until I saw him later, I didn’t really [realize the extent of it].

 I was seeing so many stars from him hitting me that I wasn’t really concerned about his eye…" (laughs)

 "A lot of people said, ‘You’re crazy, you should have stepped out of the ring…’ But it never crossed my mind not to [finish the match].

 When I was approaching the ring – Stan had entered the ring first – I took a step forward, and he pushed [Tiger] Hatori aside, took his cowbell and swung over the top of the rope, and hit me in the forehead with it and busted my nose.
 It just shattered.

 Man, I couldn’t see, my ears were ringing, and blood was pouring out.

 And I stood there like that — I was well out.

 When I finally came to, probably about forty-five seconds, I entered the ring, walked up to Stan, and hit a big right, right in the ear.
 And that created the exchange that resulted in Stan thumbing me in the eye.